gio-remo/Workbook/Python/01_Py4e-Scientific-Computing-with-Python/README.md

-## Notes and exercises from the _Py4e_ and _freeCodeCamp_ "Scientific Computing with Python" course.
+## Notes from the Py4e, by Dr. Chuck

 Dr. Charles R. Severance (aka [Dr. Chuck](https://www.dr-chuck.com/)) is a CS professor at the University of Michigan.